Meet Buzz – Our Skoolie Conversion Bus

 Why we chose to do a Skoolie Conversion and not an RV:

 I love DIY projects.
 I enjoy having projects that allow me to think in a different dimension or thought process.
 Usually, if I am in a rut or overwhelmed I like to do something creative.
 During Johnny’s last deployment I came across this “movement” of people converting school buses into their motorhomes, I was beside myself with amusement and sadness.
 I knew I’d ABSOLUTELY want to do something like this but also thought at the time that this opportunity would never present itself to us.

-From our research and a LOT of networking, we came to the conclusion the RV’s simply wouldn’t handle our amount of traffic and wear-n-tear.
-The materials used in traditional RV’s don’t last long and are generally very unappealing (to me at least).
-RVs loo outdated and have so much dead space that I feel could be used more efficiently.
+From our research and a LOT of networking, we came to the conclusion the RV’s simply wouldn’t handle our amount of traffic and wear-n-tear our family can create.
+The materials used in traditional RV’s don’t last long, are generally very unappealing (to me at least) ands RVs have so much dead space that I feel could be used more efficiently.
 School buses are well-engineered vehicles.
 Since we would be building from the ground up we have the opportunity to not only know how our “home” was constructed but we can troubleshoot issues that arise and create a floor plan with customizations that would suit us and our lifestyle.

 If you are thinking about buying a school bus to convert, at the end of our, We Bought A Bus post is our checklist of items we considered necessary for our transition into a full time traveling family.

 I don’t want to go overboard with the bee them but truthfully it was the first name to pop into our heads jokingly and then it just kinda stuck.